All2Enable/googletopostgres/README.md

 4. Additions: Development of a one-page web application based on Django or Flask.
 Front-end React.

-How it works: Firstly, whenever a change is made to google sheets, the Google API sends a POST request to the backend on django.
+How it works: Firstly, whenever a change is made to google sheets, the Google API sends a POST request(webhook) to django backend.
 After the request, Django updates the database with the data from google sheets.
-After that, a websocket sends the data to the frontend react js and updates it in real time.
+After that, backend sends the data to the frontend react js through websocket connection and updates it in real time.